Chesterkxng/CABapp/README.md

-# BEOapp
+# CABapp

 # Description
-This project aims to facilitate the work of the instruction and training department of the Air Force General Staff by implementing the functionalities described in the features section.
+This project aims to facilitate the work of the office of Chief of Staff of Ivorian Air Force by implementing the functionalities described in the features section.